pokitoz/Pong/readme.md

 Possibility to run it on a FPGA by setting the input buttons and the LED screen.

 Need improvements in:
-* TODO: Start randomly at the middle of the screen
 * TODO: Make more random moves
 * TODO: Print the score